RICCIARDI-Adrien/Play_It_Fullscreen/README.md

-# Morrowind_Fullscreen
+# Play It Fullscreen
-Allow to run Morrowind in fullscreen on Windows 10.
+Allow to run some old video games (~2000) in fullscreen mode on Windows 10.
-On Windows 10, running Morrowind in fullscreen mode will show a window border and a part of the window won't be visible as it is out of the screen bounds.
-This little program will remove the Morrowind window border and put the window in fullscreen mode.
+The currently supported video games are :
+* Morrowind
+* Tomb Raider IV - The Last Revelation

+**Send me an email if you want to add a game to the list of supported games.**

 ## Compilation
-Use Cygwin to compile the program.
-This is a console program, so you can run it from the Cygwin console.
-The program has been tested on Windows 10 Professionnal N 64-bit.
+The program has been compiled using Microsoft Visual Studio 2010 and tested on Windows 10 Professionnal N 64-bit.
-Run Cygwin or the program in administrator mode if you get the error 5 (Access Denied).
+The Release directory contains the latest version of the program in executable form.
+The program version is its build date, displayed when the program is started.

 ## Usage
-Start the program before launching Morrowind.
+Start the program before launching the game.
-When Morrowind is detected, the program will put it in fullscreen and exit.
+When the game is detected, the program will put it in fullscreen and exit.
+Run the program in administrator mode if you get the error 5 (Access Denied).